Go Ad-Free

 We were already concerned about older Rinvoq commercials.
 You can read my take on the way the drug is being promoted for rheumatoid arthritis at this link.

-Where Is the FDA?
+Where Was the FDA?

 The answer: